That’s the sound of stale emails getting dropped into inboxes.

 You’ll also learn where you can generate similar signatures for your own business.

-So, don’t lose out on opportunities because of a lackluster signature.
+So, don’t lose out on opportunities because of a lackluster sign-off.

-Follow these simple steps to rake in even more cash with just a few tweaks to your email signature!
+Follow these simple steps to rake in even more cash with just a few tweaks!

 I think you’ll agree with me that email signatures have come a long way.